karapto/kintone_alert/README.md

 # kintone_alert

-This repository is for studyng javascript.
+This repository is for studyng javascript and node.js.